 Cover with chopped rhubarb.

-Pour the syrup over the rhubarb.
+Pour about three quarters of the syrup over the rhubarb (see Notes).
 Top with remaining crunch topping.

 Bake at 350° for 40 minutes.

-*This recipe is fantastic + sweet, but I would suggest cutting back on the sugar within the crunch and the syrup.
-I find that most old fashioned recipes are overly sweet for my taste.
-I also only used 3/4 of the syrup.
+*This recipe is super sweet – I would suggest cutting back on the sugar within the crunch and I only used 3/4 of the syrup.